Edward F. Norton: Early life

-He attended Charterhouse School and the Royal Military Academy, Woolwich, and then joined artillery units in India and served in World War I. He had been introduced to mountain climbing at the home in the Alps of his grandfather, Alfred Wills.
+Norton attended Charterhouse School and the Royal Military Academy, Woolwich, and then joined artillery units in India and served in the First World War.
+He had been introduced to mountain climbing at the home in the Alps of his grandfather, Alfred Wills, a well-known mountaineer and president of the Alpine Club (1863–1865).

-Career

 Mountaineering

-His experience led to his taking part in the British 1922 Everest and 1924 Everest expeditions, reaching high elevations both years.
-His height of 8572.8 m—reached without using oxygen on the Great Couloir route—was a world altitude record which stood for nearly 30 years, only being surpassed during the unsuccessful Swiss expedition of 1952.
+Norton's experience led to his taking part in the British 1922 Everest and 1924 Everest expeditions, reaching high elevations both years.
+His height of 8572.8 m—reached in 1924 without using oxygen on the Great Couloir route—was a world altitude record which stood for nearly 30 years, only being surpassed during the unsuccessful Swiss expedition of 1952.

 In 1924, he took over leadership of the expedition when General Charles Granville Bruce fell ill, and Norton was praised for handling affairs in the aftermath of the disappearance of George Mallory and Andrew Irvine.

 Military career

-He served at Staff Colleges in India and England, and commanded the Royal Artillery and later the Madras District in the 1930s.
+Norton served at Staff Colleges in India and England, and commanded the Royal Artillery and later the Madras District in the 1930s.
+He relinquished his appointment of BGS Aldershot Command, and his temporary brigadier's rank, in April 1938.

 From 1940 to 1941, he was acting governor and then Commander-in-Chief of Hong Kong.

 He retired in 1942, after a near fatal riding accident.